 MATTER TO BE COMMUNICATED AUDITORS' RESPONSE Significant difficulties encountered in the audit Any significant difficulties, for example, unreasonable logistical constraints or lack of cooperation by management.
-We encountered no significant difficulties in dealing with management in performing and completing our audit.
 Disagreements with management Disagreements, whether or not subsequently resolved, about matters significant to the financial statements or auditors' report.
 This does not include those that came about based on incomplete facts or preliminary information.
-We are pleased to report that no such disagreements arose during the course of our audit.
 Other findings or issues Matters significant to oversight of the financial reporting practices by those charged with governance.
 For example, an entity's failure to obtain the necessary type of audit, such as one under Government Auditing Standards, in addition to GAAS.
 None noted.
 Matters arising from the audit that were discussed with, or the subject of correspondence with, management Business conditions that might affect risk or discussions regarding accounting practices or application of auditing standards.
 None noted.
 Corrected and uncorrected misstatements All significant audit adjustments arising from the audit, whether or not recorded by the Organization, that could individually or in the aggregate have a significant effect on the financial statements.
 We should also inform the Board about uncorrected misstatements aggregated by us during the current engagement and pertaining to the latest period presented, that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-Any internal control deficiencies that could have prevented the misstatements.
-See "Summary of Audit Adjustments" section.
-Major issues discussed with management prior to retention Any major accounting, auditing or reporting issues discussed with management in connection with our initial or recurring retention.
+Any internal control deficiencies that could have prevented the misstatements. n, a e d d d o e a Major issues discussed with management prior to retention Any major accounting, auditing or reporting issues discussed with management in connection with our initial or recurring retention.
 Discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.